+Promoting the globalisation of business amid such challenges, expanding the footprint and offering railways vehicles produced in the region at competitive prices rather than producing and exporting from Japan are the only opportunities for further growth.
+In this respect, Japan’s railways can also be globalised, just as Japan’s automobiles industry succeeded in globalising in the previous century.
 Just as Japanese manufacturers need European expertise in a global competitive market, the EBC believes that the domestic market would also benefit from higher penetration of advanced European products and services.
 The aforementioned global expertise and references provide a good basis for continuing to deepen cooperation between the European Union’s railways technology companies and Japanese railways companies looking for Win-Win opportunities.

-The EBC appreciates the efforts of both the European Commission and Japanese ministries at the conclusion of the EU-Japan EPA, which extend not only to technical work to align technical requirements including testing methods, and acceptance of certifications based on international standards, but also to local governments to which public procurement regulations will apply.
+The EBC commends the collaborative efforts of the European Commission and Japanese ministries, particularly the advancements achieved under the EU-Japan Economic Partnership Agreement (EPA).
+These include alignment on technical requirements, testing methods, and the acceptance of certifications based on international standards, as well as the extension of public procurement regulations to local governments.

 On the same note, the EBC believes that the Japanese market would benefit from a national testing and certification scheme which should be used by all operators.
 The goal of the conformity assessment scheme should not be to limit differences in performance requirements where operators might have different requests and demands.
 The scheme would rather focus on safety which should be the same for all operators in Japan.
 It would give the authorities a better oversight on what safety protocols are used when it comes to railway related systems and equipment.
 Furthermore, this would remove the need to perform an assessment including testing to be repeated and would be beneficial to all operators and suppliers in Japan, whether they are foreign or domestic.
-The EBC believes that the Ministry of Land, Infrastructure, Transport and Tourism (MLIT) together with Japanese operators should take a greater role to achieve this.
+The EBC believes that the Ministry of Land, Infrastructure, Transport and Tourism together with Japanese operators should take a greater role to achieve this.

 Key issues and recommendations